 Non-urgent advice: See a GP if:

-If the GP diagnoses you with health anxiety, they may refer you for a psychological therapy, such as cognitive behavioural therapy (CBT), or offer you a medicine for anxiety.
+If a GP diagnoses you with health anxiety, they may refer you for psychological therapy, such as cognitive behavioural therapy (CBT), or offer you a medicine for anxiety.

 More help for health anxiety